Skip to main content

 3. Rate limits are checked at three tiers: per-connection, per-user, per-tenant

-4. Agent is initialized with tenant config, session state (from Redis), and user profile
+4. Agent is initialized with tenant config, session state, and user profile

 • Cart tools: Add, remove, update, clear — each calls the client’s webhook